 For decades, our children have been forcibly removed from their families, causing generations-long suffering for our people.
 Reuniting Métis children with their families and communities and keeping them out of provincial government care is a top priority for our government.
 A Métis child or youth has the right to be raised as a proud Métis citizen with a secure personal cultural identity.
 We want to ensure Métis children, youth and families are healthy and have access to quality resources and support.
-Supportive communities build strong families and even stronger children.
+Research has shown that communities that support families promote long-term safety, and well-being for children.
+Making children and families safe is a collaborative effort.

 In June 2019, Canada passed C-92, An Act Respecting First Nations, Inuit and Métis Children, Youth and Families, recognizing the inherent Aboriginal rights of First Nations, Inuit and Métis people to exercise legislative authority over their children and families.
 Our government fully agrees that as Métis, we should be looking after our own children.
 We want to create and implement a structure with the necessary supports and resources to make this happen.
 We have been reviewing the federal legislation and having discussions with Indigenous Services Canada.
 We need to ensure that our plan puts the best interests of the child at the forefront and that we are focused on early intervention and prevention.
-We also need to locate our children within the current CFS system and take care of them.
+We also need to locate our children within the current provincial government Child Family Services (CFS) system and as part of the jurisdictional discussion, initiate exploratory examination of assuming care of them.
+Permanency planning for children and supporting life-long family connections are critical for promoting and preserving kinship, sibling and community connections for each child.
+We value past, present and future relationships that consider the child's hopes and wishes.

 To work towards this goal, from August to September 2019, our government held consultation forums in the central, northern and southern areas to hear directly from frontline childcare providers, social workers, government partners, elders and Métis citizens.
-We are also engaging with citizens through a survey to better understand the needs of families and children and our path forward.
-We are also hiring Community Connectors to identify community needs for CFS and help citizens navigate the various services and supports available to them in a prompt, effective and efficient manner.
+We have engaged with citizens through a survey to better understand the needs of families and children and our path forward.
+We are also hiring Community Connectors to identify community needs for Child and